ianepreston/ianepreston.github.io/_posts/2020-10-14-arch-bootstrap.md

 ## Introduction

+### edit 2020-10-20

+As I use this script to provision machines I'm going to end up making edits to it.
+I'm not going to edit this post every time I do that.
+The latest version of the provision script is always available [here](https://github.com/ianepreston/recipes/blob/master/arch_bootstrap/bootstrap.sh).

+I've also updated the TLDR section a bit based on some experience from the install.
+That part I will update if I make changes since I use it for reference when building systems.

+### Actual Introduction

 I've installed a lot of operating systems a lot of times.
 The goal of writing out this post is to force me to really think about and clearly document a reproducible workflow for building my workstation.

 A secondary goal is to get better at bash.